EricGebhart/EricGebhart/README.md

 - This github account is no longer actively used.
 I leave it here as a stake in time which still has valueable resources and history.
-A few of these projects continue on at the above link.
+A few of these projects continue on at the above gitlab link.

 <hr/>

 Eric worked in many domains over the decades.
 He designed and built many systems, most of which were/are proprietary.
+He loved creating beautiful code.
 His strongest languages were C, python, clojure, elisp and Unix tools.
 He did a lot of object oriented work in C derived languages and python.
 His favorite language was clojure and functional programming which he was likely to do in any language.

 He was been an Arch linux, Xmonad user/programmer for many years and he's written a lot of Emacs lisp.